Interpretability and Generalization Bounds for Learning Spatial Physics: Introduction

-In the ML problem, the differential equation is typically unknown and we are given discrete data of forcing functions $f(x_i)$ and solutions $u(x_i)$.
-We seek to train a model to approximate a solution operator that allows us compute unknown $u$ given unseen $f$.
-The domain of this problem is continuous, but measuring the fields introduces a discretization: values of $u(x_i)$ and $f(x_i)$ corresponding to measurements of the fields on a grid $x_i$.
-In practice, this discretization arises from a sensor grid or a camera, such that each grid point is analogous to a pixel in an image.
-For simplicity, we only consider uniform spacing of $\Delta x$.
-The simplest black-box model is a linear solution operator given by
+In the ML context, the governing DE is typically unknown, and we are given discrete evaluations of forcing functions $f(x_i)$ and solutions $u(x_i)$ with $x_i \in (0, 1)$ corresponding to a sensor grid or pixels from a camera.
+We then seek to train a model approximating the solution operator that can compute an unknown $u$ given an unseen $f$.
+While the DE is continuous, the act of measurement discretizes all objects.
+For simplicity, we only consider uniformly spaced points $x_i = i\Delta x$ for $i = 0,\ldots, N_{\text{grid}}$.